So you want to apply for a Meyer grant?

 7. Clearer direction on what dollar amount to request and what support type to pick.
 This year, the request amounts for the different grant types (capacity, operating, project or capital) are more consistent across all the portfolios.
 We've also clarified our support type definitions and provided more guidance on what amount to request by sharing the average size of 2017 grants.

 8. Operating support candidates are very specific.
 For the Healthy Environment portfolio, operating support grants will primarily be awarded to organizations working on public policy and systems change; key intermediaries and networks that serve the interests of many organizations working for a healthy environment; or key organizations or networks that play a unique role in the field and that have wider impact for the sector (e.g. is a field leader in Oregon or nationally).
 All operating support grantees will have demonstrated internal and external commitment to diversity, equity and inclusion; the strongest candidate organizations will also demonstrate diversity, equity and inclusion leadership in the context of the community and field where they work.
-Please contact us at questions@mmt.org to discuss whether your organization is a good fit for operating support.
+Please contact us at questions [at] mmt.org to discuss whether your organization is a good fit for operating support.

 Getting more info